 Over the next year and a half, I successfully removed the wallpaper from one wall in the guest bedroom.
 The rest of the rooms — both upstairs bathrooms, my kitchen, and dining room — were hopelessly fused to paper.
 Trying to “dry peel” it off the wall would typically tear into quarter-sized pieces.
 Every now and then, I’d catch a good one – something bigger than my palm would begin to fall off the wall.
 And then I’d hit a point where the paper would take the drywall with it in massive, gouged strips..

-Every attempt at scoring the paper, wetting it down, or tearing at it in a blind rage would leave me in a defeated, infuriated mess.
+Every attempt at using a scoring tool, wetting it down with white vinegar (or fabric softener), or tearing at it in a blind rage would leave me in a defeated, infuriated mess.
 I would then usually leave the room in frustration with tiny pieces of paper stuck to my bare feet and cursing the wall’s existence.

 After time, I just gave up.
 I focused on other rooms that didn’t have a paper barrier thwarting every attempt at modernizing my home.
 Inevitably though, I would be reminded that I’d have to find a solution someday if I ever wanted this house to look the way I saw it in my head.
 I’d brush my teeth each morning staring at my previous failed attempts – and sigh a long, sad, defeated breath.
 What a good way to start each day, right?
 Reminding myself that I’d failed.
 Hard.

 When it arrived, I didn’t even take it out of the box for two months.
-I was sure it wouldn’t work and I wanted to delay the inevitable crying fit that I knew would follow.
+I was sure I’d be the unlucky one with the world’s most ineradicable of wallpapers and I wanted to delay the inevitable crying fit that I knew would follow.
 My wallpaper was probably sticking around for good, and I’d have no choice but to paint over it.
 That image of painted-over wallpaper in my head insisted just please, wait a little longer to open the box.

 Then, the day finally arrived and I couldn’t use the excuse anymore.
 I poured a tiny bit of the solution into a spray bottle.
 And added lots of water (this stuff is highly concentrated and requires suspension in water to work, so it’s important to dilute it).
-Since the product had the words “non-toxic” and “biodegradable” all over it, I didn’t bother using any gloves or eye protection.
-And since I’d filled the spray bottle in the master bathroom, I saved myself the trouble (sheer laziness) of picking up my feet and turned to the wall I was facing.
+Since the product had the words “non-toxic” and “biodegradable” all over it, I didn’t bother using any rubber gloves or eye protection.
+And since I’d filled the sprayer using the primary bathroom sink, I saved myself the trouble (sheer laziness) of picking up my feet and turned to the wall I was facing.